 The student council plays a crucial role in bridging the communication gap between the student body at IISc and the administration.
 Its responsibilities include addressing academic and facility-related issues that students may face and following up with the administration to ensure their resolution.
 Additionally, the council actively seeks feedback and suggestions from students to enhance the research environment and improve student well-being on campus.

 Throughout the year, the council organizes various cultural, sports, and tech festivals for the student community.
 It also holds a general body meeting to update students on its recent activities and address any concerns raised by the students.
 The council encourages students to showcase their talents during an open mic session.

 The council is also responsible for the cycle auction, which serves the dual purpose of clearing unused cycles from the campus while raising funds for various events.
-With students from diverse cultural backgrounds across India, the council works in collaboration with various samitis to organize and celebrate festivals that showcase local culture.
+With students from diverse cultural backgrounds across India, the council works in collaboration with various samitis to organize and celebrate festivals that showcase local cultures.

 The student council is democratically elected by the students and works tirelessly to advocate for their welfare and interests.

+File Description Documents Upload relevant supporting document No File Uploaded

+5.3.3 - Number of sports and cultural events / competitions organised by the institution during the year

 File Description Documents

+Upload the data template View File

 Upload relevant supporting document No File Uploaded

+5.4 - Alumni Engagement

-5.3.3 - Number of sports and cultural events / competitions organised by the institution during the year
+5.4.1 - The Alumni Association/Chapters (registered and functional)contributes significantly to the development of the institution through financial and other support services during the year

-0

-File Description Documents

-Upload the data template View File Upload relevant supporting document No File Uploaded 5.4 - Alumni Engagement 5.4.1 - The Alumni Association/Chapters (registered and functional)con financial and other support services during the year tributes significa antly to the development of the institution through Established in 2015, the Office of Development and Alumni Affairs (ODAA) has been the single point of contact for the alums, corporates, and philanthropists supporting various development initiatives at the Indian Institute of Science.
-Alumni contributions for the FY 2020-21 Total Amount: 1.04 Crores Alumni have generously supported the following major projects: ECE Research fund for students (1970 Batch) D Nagarachar Travel Grant for students Donations to support laptops to Students Chemical Engineering Summer Internship Program Tuition reimbursement for UG students Teachers Training at Challakere Campus Gift towards CSA Research Fund Theory and Practice of Secure Computation Gift towards Support for undergraduate students' participation in the iGEM Competition 2021 UG Smart Classroom Institute Gold Medals File Description Documents Upload relevant supporting document pload relevant supporting document 5.4.2 - Alumni contribution during the year (INR in Lakhs) A. ≥ 5Lakhs File Description cription Upload relevant supporting document No File Uploaded GOVERNANCE, LEADERSHIP AND MANAGEMENT
+Established in 2015, the Office of Development and Alumni Affairs (ODAA) has been the single point of contact for the alumnis, corporates, and philanthropists supporting various development initiatives at the Indian Institute of Science.

+Alumni contributions for the FY 2021-22 Total Amount: 1.99 Crores Alumni have generously supported the following major projects: · Donations for Covid Vaccination to Students and staff of IISc • ECE 75 Alumni Research Fund • Gift towards Fund for Advancement of Photonics Technology • Gift towards Support for Research Initiatives • Nasal Cannula Development for Oxygenation of COVID-19 Patients • Krishnan Nandabalan Memorial Medal for the PhD programme in the Centre for Neuroscience (CNS), IISc. • Prof. Joseph Padayatty Memorial Award in the dept. of Biochemistry at IISc. • Prof. S. Ranganathan Research Fund • Prof. Sargur N. Srihari Gold Medal • Rohan Memorial Medal for UG with a major in Maths • Rajarshi Bhattacharya Memorial Gold Medal for UG with a major in Chemistry • KPA Chair • The Murthy Govindaraju Research Endowment Award • Prof. J. Nagaraju Memorial Fellowship for UG Women Students. • IISc Quantum Technology Initiative (IQTI) • The Murthy Govindaraju "Women in Computer Science" Research Endowment Award • Donation for IISc's Unrestricted Corpus File Description Documents Upload relevant supporting document No File Uploaded 5.4.2 - Alumni contribution during the year (INR in Lakhs) A. ≥ 5Lakhs File Description Documents Upload relevant supporting document No File Uploaded

+GOVERNANCE, LEADERSHIP AND MANAGEMENT